melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 Scripps Institution of Oceanography.

-Surveys consist of fishing with hook-and-line gear for 30-45 minutes within randomly chosen 500 by 500 m grid cells within and outside \Gls{mpa}s.
+Surveys consist of fishing with hook-and-line gear for 30-45 minutes within randomly chosen 500 by 500 m grid cells within and outside MPAs.
-Prior to 2017, all fish were measured for length and release or descended to depth;
+Prior to 2017, all fish were measured for length and released or descended to depth;
 since then, some have been retained for biological collections including otoliths and fin clips.
-This is the only long term fisheries-independent data series that spans the entire California coast and provides data on fish stocks within California's network of MPAs.
+This is the only long term fisheries-independent data series that spans the entire California coast (although coastwide coverage is limited to recent years) and provides relative abundance and demographic data on fish stocks within California's network of MPAs.

 **Available Data**

-*Age and Length Data.* A total of 48 otoliths were available, but not included in the assessment model due to low annual sample sizes.
+*Age and Length Data.* A total of 48 otolithsfrom the CCFRP survey were available, but not included in the assessment model due to low annual sample sizes.
 The composition of length data from 4,344 vermilion encountered in the CCFRP survey is in Figure \@ref(fig:len_data_REC-CCFRP).

 *Index of Abundance*
-The index of abundance in the pre-STAR base model is a Bayesian negative binomial model, and the posterior predictions were weighted with the assumption that 20% of the available habitat within California state waters (0-3 nm) is within MPAs.
+The index of abundance in the pre-STAR base model is based on a Bayesian negative binomial model, and the posterior predictions were weighted with the assumption that 20% of the available habitat within California state waters (0-3 nm) is within MPAs.
-The SWFSC has worked extensively on quantifying rocky habitat from high resolution bahtymetric data collected as part of the Seafloor Mapping Program.
+The SWFSC has worked extensively on quantifying rocky habitat from high resolution bathymetric data collected as part of the Seafloor Mapping Program.
 The quantification of habitat has been used in a number of stock assessments to weight indices of abundance since 2013.
 This is the first time the habitat data are utilized to weight an inside/outside MPA effet within an index.
 Full details on the observed data, model selection and modeling methods can be found in the Appendix.

-## Data sources considered, but not used
+## Additional Considered Data Sources

-Vermilion rockfish are not well sampled by the following studies we considered as possible data sources.
+The STAT considered the following studies as possible data sources, but found that Vermilion rockfish were not well sampled and no further analysis was conducted.

 *NWFSC Triennial Survey*

-The \gls{s-tri} was first conducted by the \gls{afsc} in 1977, and the survey continued until 2004 [@Dark1994].
+The Triennial Survey was first conducted by the Alaska Fisheries Science Center in 1977, and the survey continued until 2004 [@Dark1994].
-Its basic design was a series of equally-spaced east-to-west transects across the continential shelf from which searches for tows in a specific depth range were initiated.
+Its basic design was a series of equally-spaced east-to-west transects across the continental shelf from which searches for tows in a specific depth range were initiated.
 The survey design changed slightly over time.
 In general, all of the surveys were conducted in the mid summer through early fall.
 The 1977 survey was conducted from early July through late September.